nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Non-functional requirements

-* All aspects of the system should work on Mac, Windows, and Linux operating systems.
+* All aspects of the system should work on any [mainstream operating system](#glossary) that has a proper installation of Java 11.
-* The system should be easy to use by anyone who can type fast.
+* The system should be able to hold up to 500 students without noticeable sluggishness in performance for typical usage.
+* The system should respond within 3 seconds.
+* A person who can type fast (>70 wpm) should be able to accomplish most of the tasks faster using keyboard commands instead of using mouse interactions.
 * The system should not crash or corrupt files under any input text.
+* The system should not crash when given a corrupted input file.
-* The system should respond within 1 second.
+* The system should be fully offline (i.e. does not access the Internet at all).

-### Glossary

-* **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Private contact detail**: A contact detail that is not meant to be shared with others

 --------------------------------------------------------------------------------------------------------------------

-## **Appendix: Instructions for manual testing**
+## **Appendix B: Instructions for manual testing**

 Given below are instructions to test the app manually.